The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Abstract

 \section{Abstract}

-We study a class of parabolic quasilinear systems, in which the diffusion matrix is not uniformly elliptic, but satisfies a Petrovskii condition of positivity of the real part of the eigenvalues.
+We study a class of parabolic quasilinear systems, in which the diffusion matrix is not uniformly elliptic, but satisfies the Petrovskii condition (positivity of eigenvalues' real part).
 Local wellposedness is known since the work of Amann in the 90s, by a semi-group method.
-We revisit these results in the context of Sobolev spaces modelled on $L^2$ and exemplify our method with the SKT system, showing the existence of local, non-negative, strong solutions.
+We first revisit these results in the context of Sobolev spaces modelled on $\textnormal{L}^2$ {and then explore the endpoint Besov case $B^{d/p}_{p,1}$}.
+We also exemplify our method on the SKT system, showing the existence of local, non-negative, strong solutions.